 Then you go to Iran, right?

-After Algeria, I went to Iran to take care of a Beautiful subsidiary in difficulty with a complex joint-venture file to be deconsolidated, and a new factory to be built.
+After Algeria, I went to Iran to take care of a Bel subsidiary in difficulty with a complex joint-venture file to be deconsolidated, and a new factory to be built.

 In this country under sanctions, this factory was the lung of the dairy industry.
 We were therefore in a logic of survival: survival of jobs and the sustainability of the business.
 My Iranian teams have impressed me every day with their commitment, their professional skills and their joie de vivre in the face of extremely complicated situations.
 I am forever indebted to them!

 The external perception of the country is very different from what I experienced from the inside.
 This is why I had a long work of explanations vis-à-vis the headquarters to give reading grids allowing to understand Iran, the real situation and our forces in this country.

 In Iran, I then took responsibility for Turkey.
 My role has evolved, making room for more influence and coaching

 You then make a short stay in China…